grempe/grempe.github.io/_pages/contact.md

 If you send from another email provider, our messages may not be encrypted and may be stored on your mail server un-encrypted.
-In this case please send me PGP encrypted email (inline, not mime attached) using [my PGP public email key](/keys/).
+In this case please send me PGP encrypted email (in-line, not mime attached) using [my PGP public email key](/keys/).

 Get a free [ProtonMail](https://protonmail.com) account, its better for everyone.